titan/htll/README.md

 #### above

-    (above top bottom ratio)
+    (above top bottom ratio|height)

-`above` will place `top` on the `bottom`, and occupy `ratio` percent of area inherited from parent. `bottom` gets the rest area.
-Here, `top` and `bottom` can be a basic primitive, a advanced primitive, or a view. `ratio` is a float between 0.0 to 1.0.
+`above` will place `top` on the `bottom`, and occupy `ratio` percent of area inherited from parent or `height` number pixels of area. `bottom` gets the rest area.
+Here, `top` and `bottom` can be a basic primitive, a advanced primitive, or a view. `ratio|height` is a float between 0.0 to 1.0 or a integer greater than 1.

 Here is an example about `above`: